kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/01-part-basics/02-schema-queries/08-set-up-babel.md

 `$ take graphql-basics`

-* Babel is a JavaScript compiler, takes modern code and compiles it into older JavaScript code so all browsers can understand it
+* Babel is a JavaScript compiler
+    - Babel takes modern code and compiles it into older JavaScript code so all browsers can understand it
     - Babel will let us use the ES6 import export syntax from node
     - https://babeljs.io/
-    - try it out
+    - Try it out
         + left side `const myFunction = () => {}`
         + will output this on the right side: